 The following Corporate Governance Guidelines have been adopted by the Board of Directors (the “Board”) of Snap-on Incorporated (the “Company”) to assist the Board in the exercise of its responsibilities.
-These Corporate Governance Guidelines reflect the Board’s commitment to monitor the effectiveness of policy and decision making both at the Board and management level, with a view to enhancing long-term shareholder value.
+These Corporate Governance Guidelines reflect the Board’s commitment to monitor the effectiveness of policy and decision making both at the Board and management level, with a view to enhancing long-term shareholder value and guiding environmental, social and governance (“ESG”) priorities.
 These Corporate Governance Guidelines are not intended to change or interpret any Federal or state law or regulation, including the Delaware General Corporate Law, or the Certificate of Incorporation or By-laws of the Company.
 These Corporate Governance Guidelines are subject to modification from time to time by the Board.

 - Director Qualification Standards

 The Board shall be comprised of a majority of directors who qualify as independent directors (“Independent Directors”) under the listing standards of the New York Stock Exchange (the “NYSE”) and no more than two non-Independent Directors shall serve on the Board at any time.
 The Board shall review annually the relationships that each director has with the Company (directly or as a partner, shareholder or officer of an organization that has a relationship with the Company).
 Following such annual review, only those directors who the Board affirmatively determines have no material relationship with the Company (directly or as a partner, shareholder or officer of an organization that has a relationship with the Company) will be considered Independent Directors, subject to additional qualifications prescribed under the listing standards of the NYSE or under applicable law.
 The Board may adopt and disclose categorical standards to assist it in determining director independence.